Ten Cheapest Places to Live in Tennessee

 In addition to being perhaps more affordable, Hancock has a close-knit and vibrant community.

-Key attractions like the Appalachian Quilt Trail showcase the skills of people who have lived in the area for generations.
+Key attractions such as the Appalachian Quilt Trail showcase the skills of people who have lived in the area for generations.
 Residents can spot colorful quilt patterns painted on barns, homes, and other structures throughout the county.

 Additionally, Hancock holds music events throughout the year, including the Fall Festival in Sneedville, where bluegrass legend Jimmy Martin was born.

-And like many other cheap places in Tennessee, you can explore natural waterfalls, enjoy outdoor recreational activities, and discover historic sites in Hancock County.
+Like many other cheap places in Tennessee, you can explore natural waterfalls, enjoy outdoor recreational activities and discover historic sites in Hancock County.

 Fentress County